dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab0/README.md

 ## Setup your Dynatrace Environment

-In this section, we'll Access the new UI for Grail
+Duration: 3

-Also, we'll setup a access token within your Dynatrace envrionment that will be used by the provisioning script to configure Dynatrace automatically via the API.
+In this section we'll quickly login to Dynatrace and setup a access token within your Dynatrace envrionment that will be used by the provisioning script to configure Dynatrace automatically via the API.

 ### Access the new UI with Grail